edwintye/edwintye.github.io/content/posts/2023-03-26-moving-from-jekyll-to-hugo.md

 That is it, and what you see now is the new version.
 Now that I have finished the move there will be no excuses and more posts will be coming soon.

+## Update
+Turns out I have used quite a number of shortcodes for code blocks which helps with the navigation of posts by quite a fair bit.
+In summary:
+* Moved to [hugo-book](https://github.com/alex-shpak/hugo-book) theme instead.
+* Updated the syntax highlight style to `dracula` and native rendering rather than some custom edited highlight with `onedark` as base.
+* Moved `robots.txt` to `/layouts` and be generated for each page during build time via templating.
+* Added `/layouts/index.html` which just redirects to `<url>/posts`.